atbcb/usab-uswds/news/_posts/2023-02-09-u-s-access-board-meeting-on-march-15.md

 image_alt_text: Photo of Board meeting on laptop screen
 featured: true
 ---
-All are welcome to attend the next meeting of the U.S. Access Board, which will be open to the public and take place on **March 15** from **1:00 – 2:30 p.m.
+All are welcome to attend the public session of the next meeting of the U.S. Access Board, which will be open to the public and take place on **March 15** from **1:00 – 2:30 p.m.
 (ET)**.
-The agenda for the meeting includes election of officers, brief reports from standing and ad hoc Board committees and the Executive Director, and federal agency updates.
+The agenda for the session includes election of officers, brief reports from standing and ad hoc Board committees and the Executive Director, and federal agency updates.

-Members of the public may attend and listen to the meeting through the [Zoom.gov platform,](https://www.zoomgov.com/j/1607805452) by phone, or in person at the Board’s Washington D.C.
+Members of the public may attend and listen to the session through the [Zoom.gov platform,](https://www.zoomgov.com/j/1607805452) by phone, or in person at the Board’s Washington D.C.
 Conference Space.
 For further information, contact Rose Marie Bunales at [events@access-board.gov.](mailto:events@access-board.gov)

-**Meeting of the U.S. Access Board**  \
+**Public Meeting of the U.S. Access Board**  \
 March 15, 2023 \
 1:00 – 2:30 p.m.
 (ET)